 Fresh from his victory, the President took time today to let the nat... (more)

 The victory by Barack Obama on election night has resulted in a huge wave of firings and layoffs all over America.
 A large number of businesses seem to have suddenly shifted into panic mode.
 The number of layoff announcements that we have seen in the last 48 hours has been absolutely shocking.
 So why is this happening?
 Well, the truth is that the federal government is absolutely suffocating small businesses all over America with rules, regulations and taxes.
-If you have never tried to run a... (more)
+If you ... (more)

 Trish Regan and Adam Johnson do their best to hold themselves together in this sublime rant by 'Gloom, Boom & Doom's Marc Faber on Bloomberg TV as he sees Obama's re-election as "very negative for the economy".
 From his view that the market should be down at least 20% - and maybe 50%, to the implied ignorance of both of the candidates, he believes fervently that the "standards of living of people in the western hemisphere will continue to decline."
 Faber views Obama's re-electio... (more)